 Digital Only Banks

-Big and Challenger Banks are even more stuck on legacy banking platforms than they used to be.
+Big and traditional Challenger Banks are even more stuck on legacy banking platforms than they used to be.
 Previous attempts at replacing legacy platforms have foundered on the rocks listed below;

 - The need to connect legacy channels to a new core banking platform or new channels to the legacy platform has always been technically very challenging.
 This is required to allow a phased migration.